PAST2212/domainthreat/README.md

 - A perfect supplement to this wonderful project: https://github.com/elceef/dnstwist
 - Written in Python 3.10
 - Recommended Python Version >= 3.6
-- Some TLDs are not included in this public source (e.g. ".de" TLD).
+- Some TLDs are not included in this public source (e.g. ".de" domains).
 You can bypass it by using my other project https://github.com/PAST2212/certthreat that uses CERT Transparency Logs as Input instead.